t0gun/blog/content/posts/Testing-Go-HTTP-Clients-Mocks-servers-Edge-Cases-fuzzing-tobiloba-aramide-ogundiyan.md

 This has always been a challenge for many because, when testing http requests, there are important considerations to keep in mind.

-- validate end-to-end behavior within API clients – headers, query parameters and deserialization in one go.
+- validate end-to-end behavior within API clients – headers, query parameters, and deserialization in one go.
 - catch real-world issues that can actually occur when making real calls.

 Unit testing with round tripper mocks alone won't mimic this behavior,